encolajs/encolajs-enforma/tests/README.md

 # Testing Components in Isolation

-This directory contains tests for the FormKit components.
-When testing components in isolation, we need to provide the necessary configuration that would normally be provided by the parent `FormKit` component.
+This directory contains tests for the Enforma components.
+When testing components in isolation, we need to provide the necessary configuration that would normally be provided by the parent `Enforma` component.

 ## Test Utility